Eskapismus

 (Eskapismus: German – a psychological escape, a slipping out of reality.

-Eskapismus is a devotional space for the outsider’s vision: creation is the most sacred form of escapism.
-Each artist in the exhibition forges their language out of flesh, bone, pigment, and pain.
-What emerges is a private cosmology: surreal, sacred, and shamelessly intimate.
+Eskapismus is a space for visions that refuse the ordinary—creation as the most sacred form of escape.
+Each artist in the exhibition shapes a personal language through material, memory, and invention.
+What emerges is a private cosmology: surreal, symbolic, and charged with intent.

 “I don’t care about reality or the probability that something is true, only for its potential to stimulate the imagination.”

-Stijn de Pourc's work is a collision of death, electricity, and myth.
-Taxidermied lambs stagger on stilts like sacrificial survivors, while birdlike creatures—stitched from bone, wire, and salvaged tech—hover midair, caught between resurrection and collapse.
-Ducklings are clustered together, too close, too soft, like innocence on the verge of suffocation.
-His installations feel like relics from a world trying to escape its own body—beautiful, broken, and barely holding shape.
-This isn’t nostalgia.
-It’s a precise dream of transformation.
+Stijn de Pourc creates collisions of mortality, energy, and myth.
+Taxidermied lambs stagger on stilts like survivors of an ancient rite, while birdlike forms—built from bone, wire, and salvaged machinery—hover midair, caught between resurrection and collapse.
+Ducklings huddle together, fragile and close, like innocence on the verge of change.
+These installations feel like relics from a world trying to outgrow its own body—beautiful, brittle, and held in suspension.